MDAnalysis/MDAnalysis.github.io/pages/citations.md

 ## MDAnalysis library ##

-When using MDAnalysis in published work, please cite the following two papers:
+When using MDAnalysis in published work, please cite the following two papers.

+(We are asking you to cite *both* papers if at all possible because the 2016 paper describes many updates to the original 2011 paper and neither paper on its own provides a comprehensive description of the library.
+We will publish a complete self-contained paper with the upcoming 1.0 release of MDAnalysis, which will then supersede these two citations.)

  * <a name="Gowers2016"></a>R. J. Gowers, M. Linke, J. Barnoud, T. J. E. Reddy,
    M. N. Melo, S. L. Seyler, D. L. Dotson, J. Domanski, S. Buchoux,